liyuntao/adventofcode2018/readme.md

 ## Examples of how to use aoc2018

-This directory contains a number of examples showcasing the solutions of adventofcode2018.
+This directory contains a number of examples showcasing the solutions of [Advent Of Code 2018](https://adventofcode.com/2018).

 All solutions can be executed with: